foundry-ai-academy/certificates/docs/index.md

 ## About Foundry AI Academy

-Foundry AI Academy is the sister company of Infinite Lambda, a leading Data & AI consultancy and academy in the UK.
-With a proven track record of training over 100 Data and AI engineers across Europe, we are now bringing this expertise to Vietnam.
-Our mission is to empower 10,000 professionals with the skills, mindset, and opportunities to thrive in the fast-growing Data and AI industry.
-Through world-class training, hands-on coaching, and job placement support, Foundry AI Academy is your gateway to a successful career in Data and AI.
+Founded by the creator of [Infinite Lambda](https://infinitelambda.com/), a leading UK Data & AI Consultancy, Foundry AI Academy brings world-class expertise to Vietnam.
+After helping over 100 professionals become Data and AI engineers across
+Europe, we're now committed to bringing 10,000 Vietnamese professionals into the world of Data and AI through cutting-edge training and job placement.

 For more information about our courses, visit [foundry.academy](https://www.foundry.academy/).

 ---
 © 2024 Foundry AI Academy.
 All rights reserved.
 This material is confidential and proprietary to Foundry AI Academy.
 It may not be reproduced, transmitted, or stored, in whole or in part, in any form or by any means without written permission from Foundry AI Academy.

 ![Foundry AI Academy Logo](https://raw.githubusercontent.com/foundry-ai-academy/fa-cdn/1.0.0/images/FoundryAI_academy_logo_symbol_yellow_space.png)